stensalweb/kscript/docs/install.md

 If you want to customize the installation, you can run `./configure --help` for more options.

-For example, to build with absolutely no outside libraries, run `./configure --without-curl --without-gmp --without-readline` first.
+For example, to build with absolutely no outside libraries, run `./configure --without-curl --without-gmp --without-readline --without-glfw3` first.
 The help menu gives you more options as well

 Once the configuration script has been ran, then run: